Artificial intelligence is already making its mark on many industries.

-A free resume builder that utilizes AI could do something similar, and turn writing a resume into a process of simply answering questions and filling in the pieces, rather than staring at a blank page and trying to write everything at once (challenging and difficult, right?)
+A resume builder that utilizes AI could do something similar, and turn writing a resume into a process of simply answering questions and filling in the pieces, rather than staring at a blank page and trying to write everything at once (challenging and difficult, right?)

 So another way artificial intelligence could improve resume writing is by pointing out potential errors and facts that could be incorrect.